TheStef56/jklm.fun_bomb_hacks/README.md

 Open the extension tab for your, check the box for developers and load the non-packed extension.

-to use it, the browser must be started with cross-scripting protection disabled, or it won't work.
+To work properly, the browser must be started with cross-scripting protection disabled, or it won't work.

 *For example, Google Chrome must be started like this:*